magician11/empath-wiki/training.md

 There are two systems aboard the craft.

+#### Starting up

+The main starter source of power for the craft is electricity.
+It is stored on board and can be harvested from natural sources.

 #### Propulsion
 The fuel for ET craft is moscovium (element 115).
 Element 115 does not naturally occur on Earth.
 This element is stable.